Back to all

 Nakskov Fjord, Denmark © Naturlandet

-A pilot cross-border bike rental between Germany and Denmark has been launched along EuroVelo 10 – Baltic Sea Cycle Route.
-Cyclists using the bike rental service in 2025 can benefit from a 15% discount by using a bike with GPS tracking and filling in a short survey.
-More information available on the OneWayBikeTours website.
+🚲 A one-way crossborder bike rental between Germany and Denmark along EuroVelo 10 – Baltic Sea Cycle Route was tested as a first pilot during summer 2025.
+Cyclists using the bike rental service benefitted from a discount using a bike with GPS tracking and filling in a short survey.

-During the Velo-city 2025 conference in Gdańsk, partners of the Baltic Biking UPGRADE project gathered to discuss the progress and future of cycling tourism around the Baltic Sea.
-We took the opportunity to record short interviews with project partners and associated experts, highlighting their involvement in BBU and their thoughts on the conference.
-Watch the clips to learn more about our shared vision for a stronger, better connected EuroVelo network in the region:
+⭐ During the Velo-city 2025 conference in Gdańsk, partners of the Baltic Biking UPGRADE project gathered to discuss the progress and future of cycling tourism around the Baltic Sea.
+We took the opportunity to record short interviews with project partners and associated experts, highlighting their involvement in BBU and their thoughts on the conference. ➡️🎥 Watch the clips at the bottom of the page to learn more about our shared vision for a stronger, better connected EuroVelo network in the region.

 • Goran Lepen, Projects Director, ECF